General Contact Information

 |Erin Holcomb, Assistant|

-As the Assistant for the University Learning Centre (ULC) Erin supports the unit with program organization and daily operations.
+As the Assistant for the University Learning Centre, Erin works with the staff in the unit with program organization and daily operations.
 She is the first person to greet you when you come to the ULC office, and is always ready to assist students find what they need.
-With the ULC since 2011, Erin has been marketing our programs and workshops and she is also responsible for the accounting reconciliations and the HR requirements for the unit.
-Prior to moving back to Saskatchewan with her family, Erin worked in the accounting field in Alberta and attended SAIT in Calgary.
+With the ULC since 2011, Erin has been creating the marketing materials for our programs and workshops.
+More recently she has also taken on the responsibility of the accounting and the HR requirements for both the ULC and the Gwenna Moss Centre.
+Prior to moving back to Saskatchewan with her family, Erin worked in the accounting field and attended SAIT in Calgary.
 While there, she found a passion for working with students in volunteer programs, first as a student leader and later from working within student support services programming.
-Erin loves graphic design and finds inspiration from the people she works with and the community she works within.

 E-mail: email@example.com Phone: 306.966.8056